Indie Earnings

 -Title acronym (first letter of each word in title)

-Oh, and please feel free to forward the above to any and all indie authors you know!
+Pease feel free to forward either of the above surveys to any and all indie authors you know.
 The more the merrier!

 July 2012 Indie Earnings Report